yamatt/blog/content/blog/positive-signposting.md

 Now we're getting to the bottom of the underlying issues, and see there being a few answers.

-One option I can see is to educate people in the kitchens, not just on what can go in to the bins, but also about the disposal processes that allows everyone to make informed decisions about what should be disposed where, and a service that helps people identify where things should go in those edge cases.
+One option I can see is to educate people in the kitchens, not only on what can go in to the bins, but also about the disposal processes that allows everyone to make informed decisions about what should be disposed where, and a service that helps people identify where things should go in those edge cases.
 This is very context dependant, and potentially expensive.

  Another option is that there should be a single bin and the sorting takes place in a different place where the proper assessment of the materials can take place, although I'm sure there are issues with the changing of materials by them spending some time in contact with each other.
 Again, no doubt expensive.

-Another option is to use [affordance](https://en.wikipedia.org/wiki/Affordance) that encourages the separation of different kinds of items, such as [Amberol bins that have shaped holes that encourage in particular bottle and paper recycling](https://amberol.co.uk/bins/outdoor-recycling-bins/olympic-dual-bin).
+Another option is to use [affordance](https://en.wikipedia.org/wiki/Affordance) that encourages the separation of different kinds of items, such as [Amberol bins that have shaped openings that encourage in particular bottle and paper recycling](https://amberol.co.uk/bins/outdoor-recycling-bins/olympic-dual-bin).
 This allows people to make minimal effort decisions about where their product should go because they will identify the lowest effort bin to use.

 ## The security angle